chtenb/neo-ansi/README.md

 ## Implementation for TextMate scopes

 Many tools support the TextMate format for syntax highlighting, including VSCode and bat.
-Therefore we provide a simple implementation for  from a given Ansi 16 color palette.
+Therefore we provide a simple implementation for  from a given Ansi16 color palette.
 Language constructs are called [scopes](https://macromates.com/manual/en/language_grammars) in TextMate terminology, and they are matched using [scope selectors](https://macromates.com/manual/en/scope_selectors).
-To aid in realizing principles **C.2** and **C.3** we implement a simple tool for generating TextMate themes (.tmTheme files) based on a variable Ansi 16 color palette and a fixed scope assignment strategy.
+To aid in realizing principles **C.2** and **C.3** we implement a simple tool for generating TextMate themes (.tmTheme files) based on a variable Ansi16 color palette and a fixed scope assignment strategy.
 The scope assignment logic is defined as a collection of templates which can be found in [templates/](https://github.com/chtenb/ansi16/tree/main/templates).
-We generate an example set of TextMate themes from the Ansi 16 color palettes defined in [palettes/](https://github.com/chtenb/ansi16/tree/main/palettes).
+We generate an example set of TextMate themes from the Ansi16 color palettes defined in [palettes/](https://github.com/chtenb/ansi16/tree/main/palettes).
 The resulting `.tmTheme` files are placed in the root of this repository.

 ### Usage in VSCode

-We've provided a collection of VSCode themes that implement the Ansi 16 syntax highlighting scheme, which are available at [VSCode Ansi 16](https://github.com/chtenb/vscode-ansi16).
+We've provided a collection of VSCode themes that implement the Ansi16 syntax highlighting scheme, which are available at [VSCode Ansi 16](https://github.com/chtenb/vscode-ansi16).

 ### Usage in bat and delta